The jawbone is made up of the upper (maxilla) and lower (mandible) jawbone. A break may occur in either or both of these bones.

 If the fracture is minor, no treatment may be required other than pain medication for discomfort and a soft diet for three weeks to minimize pain while chewing.

-However, if the fracture is moderate to severe, surgical treatment is often required to align and immobilize the bone so that it can heal properly.
+However, if the fracture is more serious, surgical treatment is often required to align and immobilize the bone so that it can heal properly.